AtmolanderMimi/basm/book/src/first-program.md

 ```

 `INSTRUCTION_NAME` is the name of the instruction.
-An instruction's name is not required to be fully capitalised,
+An instruction's name is not required to be fully capitalized,
 although it is the standard that I am going to use.
 `arg1` and `arg2` are the arguments to the instruction.
-Arguments are seperated by whitespaces (don't put commas!).
+Arguments are separated by whitespaces (don't put commas!).
 To end an instruction we need to put a semicolon, and we are done here.
 In the case of the `PSTR` instruction above: